jaygajera17/Random-Script/README.md

 <h1 align="center"> Random-Script </h1>
-<h3 align="center">This Open-Source repository is about making Random things or tools which is helpful in someways</h3>
+<h3 align="center">This Open-Source repository is about making Any Random things or tools which is helpful in someways</h3>

 visit All Tool: https://jaygajera17.github.io/Random-Script/